 - A recognised HE qualification is one which is awarded on the successful completion of a prescribed course of HE.
 Such qualifications include any postgraduate or undergraduate degree, including foundation degree, accredited HE diploma or HE certificate, including HND and HNC.
 Other professional or vocational qualifications may be included provided they are generally recognised as HE qualifications.
-Such qualifications, for example, college certificates, should only be included if they are validated by the University of Wales, the University of Wales Trinity Saint David, the University of South Wales, Cardiff University, the Open University, Swansea University, Bangor University, Aberystwyth University, Cardiff Metropolitan University, Wrexham Glyndŵr University or are included (or awaiting inclusion) within the Qualifications and Credit Framework (QCF). - Courses, modules or units which enable credit to be obtained towards recognised HE qualifications (as defined above) also fall within the definition of recognised HE courses for the purpose of this survey.
-This includes programmes or individual courses which include foundation study as an integral part of a longer programme which leads to, or provides credit towards, a recognised HE award, provided the student has registered for the longer programme. - For FEIs, only those HE qualifications included in the FEI's portfolio of courses, as agreed with HEFCW, are recognised.
+Such qualifications, for example, college certificates, are only considered recognised if they are validated by the University of Wales, the University of Wales Trinity Saint David, the University of South Wales, Cardiff University, the Open University, Swansea University, Bangor University, Aberystwyth University, Cardiff Metropolitan University, Wrexham Glyndŵr University or are included (or awaiting inclusion) within the Qualifications and Credit Framework (QCF). - Courses, modules or units which enable credit to be obtained towards recognised HE qualifications (as defined above) also fall within the definition of recognised HE courses for the purpose of this survey.
+This includes programmes or individual courses which include foundation study as an integral part of a longer programme which leads to, or provides credit towards, a recognised HE award, provided the student has registered for the longer programme. - For FEIs, prescribed courses of HE that lead to a recognised HE qualification are those included in the FEI's portfolio of courses, as agreed with HEFCW.
+In addition, where a directly-funded FEI has any specifically designated courses as well as the courses in its portfolio, it should also treat these as prescribed HE courses that lead to a recognised HE qualification.